mredig/NetworkHandler/Readme.md

 1. Download and install
 	* Carthage
-		* I recommend using Carthage.
+		* We recommend using Carthage.
 Simply add the following line to your cartfile. (and of course, follow the remaining carthage instructions as usual)
 			`github "mredig/NetworkHandler"`
 	* Brute Force Files
 		* Alternatively, you could copy all the swift files in the `NetworkHandler` folder to your project, if you're masochistic.